19 Caribbean Overwater Bungalows For Your Bucket List!

 These Riviera Maya overwater suites are set in the calm waters of a lagoon (Credit: Rosewood Mayakoba)

-Of the 129 rooms and suites, 18 are overwater lagoon suites.
+Of the 129 rooms and suites, 18 are built over the water.

-You get the best of both worlds in these Rosewood Mayakoba overwater bungalows, because they have private pools too.
-On the terrace is your heated plunge pool just next to your private boat dock.
+They combine the best of both worlds – because they have private pools too!
+On the terrace is your heated plunge pool, just next to your private boat dock.

 These Caribbean overwater villas are the epitome of chic elegance.